 Your videos should make sense even when muted.
 With platforms like Facebook and Twitter having the muted autoplay feature, you are bound to have viewers who will look at your video for a few seconds to determine if it’s worth watching.
 This means that you can’t afford to have videos that rely only on audio and narration.

 Bottom line, your video should make sense even without the audio or at least provide a context of what’s being presented.
 Mute your video and see if the idea is being conveyed even without the audio, or if the visual is powerful enough to make the viewers turn the volume up or put on their earphones (if they are at a public place).

 Best way—try adding captions or subtitles or use typography animation.
 Either will help you grab viewer attention, engage them even with a muted video, and get a reaction.

 To conclude, once you’ve implemented your video marketing campaign, ensure to periodically evaluate their performance.
-Look for smart ways to improve their performance and create compelling videos every now and then to keep your prospects and customers engaged with your brand.
+Look for smart ways to improve their performance (one way is to look at the heatmap of the videos themselves!) and create compelling videos every now and then to keep your prospects and customers engaged with your brand.
 Lastly, don’t fret!
 Just remember, visitors prefer watching videos anyday that are raw and authentic than reading professionally crafted long textual content or images as a matter of fact.